 As reported in \cite{stauffer2011} the intervention is not economical when only considering the costs of readmission versus intervention.
 However, even for relatively small holding costs, the intervention could be economical for a system starting from a state far from the equilibrium.
 For larger holding cost values, we observe considerable savings through the intervention specially over a finite horizon.
 The savings are also considerably larger compared to the simple policy, as long as the holding cost is not too high.

 Finally, we examine the tradeoff between direct costs of returns and intervention, versus the average queue-length under the fluid policy.
 In doing so, we treat the holding cost as a parameter and vary it in the same range as before to obtain different pairs of average queue-length and costs.
 In addition to the case with 86\% utilization, we also present the results for 90\% utilization.
 Figure \ref{fig:qlength-case} presents the tradeoff curves for the long-run average and two finite-horizon cases.
-Note that each point on the curves corresponds to a certain holding cost.
+Note that each point on the curves corresponds to a certain holding cost, and the end-points marked with a star and triangle correspond to the the equilibrium and simple policy, respectively.
 Increasing the holding cost leads to higher intervention costs, but lower return costs and queue-length.
 The tradeoff curves appear to be convex, that is the average queue-length can be reduced in return for a small increase in direct costs.
 We note that the smaller values of queue-length in the long-run average are due to the time-varying arrival rate, and the peak congestion over each period (and the corresponding reduction) is larger.